lkldev/TooInstance_Public/README.md

 1. Public Listing (*by Early-July*)
     - Display all Non-Private TooInstances
     - Search Filtering by TooInstance Names

-2. Shared with Me Functionality - Through Access List (*by Early-July*)
+2. Shared with Me Functionality (*by Early-July*)
-    - Allow whitelisted Users to use/run Private TooInstances
+    - Displays All Instances that have been Private but whitelisted/allowed to you
-    - Backend Processing for Create/Update Tool to enable Privacy and Access List
+    - Backend Processing Changes for Create/Update Page
+      - Enable Privacy and Access List
         - Automatically converts valid emails (in Access List) to UIDs on backend

+3. *New* Added additional backend Processing for New Run
+    - Allow users to give simple command line args format instead of just json format (Tough for less technical users)
+      - We now also accept eg. -O output.txt -T js,php
+      - Afterwards, processed in backend to be converted to json format

-3. How To Run Page (*by Mid July*)
+4. How To Run Page (*by Mid July*)
     - Least of Priority in terms of functionality
     - Mainly to boost/help with the user usage on the TooInstance Run